Who Was Baby Huey? [S01E03]

 Read The Blues Man: 40 Years With the Legends of the Blues by Deacon Jones

 Baby Huey and the Babysitters were originally a cover band.
 They drew in large crowds wherever they went.
-Perhaps Huey always knew he wouldn’t remain as such, because according to Jones, Huey was lazy “when it came to learning new songs,” and told him, “he had to know more songs if he was going to make it with any band.”
+Perhaps Huey always knew he wouldn’t remain as such, because according to Jones, Huey “…was kind of lazy when it came to learning new songs.
+I told him he had to know more songs if he was going to make it with any band.”

 Huey’s presence alone would draw other musicians to town, and he was becoming a house hold name across the country.
 And as the crows grew bigger, their music became less about Motown, the most popular sound during that time, and more about experimenting with the different sounds they could come up with.
 The 60’s flowered a new hippie sound, and the Babysitters flourished with them.

 In the mid 1960’s the sound of the band changed following the footsteps of Sly & the Family Stone.
 It was out with the satin baseball jackets and matching two piece suits.
 The band became a psychedelic soul act.
 Huey started wearing his hear in an Afro, wore psychedelic African inspired robes and added self-referential rhymes and ad-lib’s to his live performances.
 Much like what Rappers, in Hip Hop music do today.

 By the late 1960s, the band had reached quite a high-profile status with their live performances but had yet to record a single album.
 At this point, all the group needed was one lucky chance encounter.
 At one of their live circuits, famed singer Donny Hathaway was in the audience and was amazed by the raw talent the group possessed.